 Please note that the images below are just low resolution previews – if you try to save and print them they will look horrible!
 Please look below the preview for PDF download information.

-This monthly bill organizer helps you keep track of everything in one place!
+This annual bill organizer helps you keep track of everything in one place!

 Use a fresh sheet for each month and record every bill when it arrives in the mail or your inbox.
 Write down the amount owed and when it’s due.
 Check, highlight, cross out, or otherwise designate that you’ve paid the bill once it’s paid!

 There are three different versions of the monthly bill payment checklist/log.
 You can get it in full color, with decorative coloring page elements, or in plain black and white to save your ink!